lew1245/kubuntu-manual/source/docs/basic.rst

 Think for a moment about your average day working on your PC.
 It will often traverse different activities.
 For example doing email and researching things on the internet, perhaps developing some documents, working on a piece of software, writing your thesis in LaTeX etc...

-Commonly KDE users might use Virtual desktops to separate these workspaces.
+Other desktop environments use Virtual desktops to separate these temporary activities.

-KDE Activities in Kubuntu provide a slick way to setup and configure environments specific to your task routines.
+KDE Activities provide a slick way to setup and configure environments specific to your tasks.
 For example your might want to have your email, and social networks configured as one activity.
 Perhaps your research, and writing for your thesis configured as another activity.

 Activities first look
 ~~~~~~~~~~~~~~~~~~~~~